 The beaches were beautiful white sand.
-They were cleaned daily which kept shells and seaweed away.
+The staff swept them daily which kept shells and seaweed away.
 The water was a bit chilly and intense while we were there.
 The snorkeling/scuba outings we planned were not available due to the rough waters during our stay.
-There were only a couple of days that we were allowed to swim in the ocean.
+There were only a couple of days the warning flags allowed for ocean swimming.

 There were multiple food options available at the resort.

 - The Cafe’ Indochine located off the main lobby served our daily breakfast buffet (included each morning in our cost) with a mix of typical breakfast foods, Asian cuisine and fresh fruits.
 The restaurant was open for Asian style lunch and evenings featured a full Seafood buffet.

 - Don Cipriani’s is their Italian themed restaurant offering an assortment of pizzas and pastas.
 This was the girls favorite choice with their large choice of kid friendly food.